 With locations in New Windsor and Wappingers Falls, Toppings is all too conveniently located on both sides of the Hudson River.
 Flavors range from fresh strawberry and peach to dreamy dark chocolate and cookies and cream.
 Pick the base of your choice, then load it up with gummy worms, marshmallows, sprinkles, and candy bars galore.

 Nice cream at The Dutch Udder

 Anyone with a lactose intolerance or allergy can do a little happy dance at The Dutch Udder in Troy.
 The upstate shop serves up “nice” cream, or dairy-free ice cream that is so rich and creamy you’ll swear you’re eating the real deal.
-Flavors change regularly, but look out for the Piña Colada, made with pineapple rum, or the Mango Tango, infused with mango schnapps.
+Flavors change regularly, but look out for Pink Dragon Berry, made with dragon fruit and goji berries, or the Mango Tango, infused with mango schnapps.

 282 River St, Troy

 If you’ve never had a paleta before, make a beeline for Zora Dora in Beacon.
 The small batch company crafts creamy ice pop treats in flavors like tiramisu, turmeric coconut, and passion strawberry.
 Try something out of the box and prepare to be delighted.